-Another feature of a double glass curtain wall system that enhances its ecological value is the fact that glass is inherently better able to keep its appearance and integrity longer than more traditional building materials.
-For one thing, glass doesn’t rust the way metal does.
+Another feature of a double polycarbonate curtain wall system that enhances its ecological value is the fact that polycarbonate is inherently better able to keep its appearance and integrity longer than more traditional building materials.
+For one thing, polycarbonate doesn’t rust the way metal does.
 It doesn’t become weathered the way that wood does.
-A glass curtain wall provides a dual purpose by supporting energy efficiency, always a priority in our climate-conscious world, and at the same time, strengthening the system itself.
+A polycarbonate curtain wall provides a dual purpose by supporting energy efficiency, always a priority in our climate-conscious world, and at the same time, strengthening the system itself.
 This immunity to the danger posed by the elements makes your double curtain wall environmentally superior in performance.

 How Danpal’s Double Skin Façades Benefit the Environment